WINTER 100 MILE race

 Drop Bags

-Runners will have the option of leaving 2 drop bags at registration.
-These bags will be transported to the Findon Village Hall aid station (mile 51) and the Glynde aid station (mile 84) Here they will be kept safe and ready for your collection.
+We cannot transfer 1 bag between the 2 stations so, please bring 2 separate bags if you wish to have access to them at both stations.
 Please keep these bags as small as possible.
 There is a chance the route will be flooded in places.
 These areas are few and far between however, there is the possibility of getting wet feet.
-If it’s a cold day, running with wet feet can become a problem so we strongly recommend having a drop bag especially if you don’t have a crew.
+If it’s a cold day, running with wet feet can become a problem so, we strongly recommend having a drop bag especially if you don’t have a crew.
 Include dry socks and shoes in this bag along with spare clothing.
 These will all be transported back to the finish and will arrive by about 7pm.
-If you finish before this and don’t want to wait then we can hold the bag for collection the following week or post it to you if you are willing to cover postage costs.
+If you finish before this and don’t want to wait, then we can hold the bag for collection the following week, or post it to you if you are willing to cover postage costs.

 Mandatory Kit